stephenfjohnson/coffee-offering/src/pages/coffee/2018-02-20-mukangu-aa.md

 process: Full Wash
 description: 'Dark chocolate, cinnamon, blackberry, vermouth, lime, firm body.'
 ---
 The Mukangu AA coffee was personally sourced and directly imported from the Kibirigwi Coop in the Kirinyaga region of Kenya.
-It is named after the local Mukangu wet mill which sources coffee from dozens of nano-farmers in the surrounding vicinity who's offering is exported by the coop.
+It is named after the local Mukangu wet mill which buys cherry from dozens of very small farmers in the surrounding vicinity before it is sold and exported by the co-op.
+The fact that this coffee is SPOT in the U.S. is a testament to the importer's confidence in the future of the Kenyan coffee industry.

 This coffee is hand picked from fertile volcanic soil at 1600m before undergoing a full-washed process.
-The importer hopes to be part of encouraging local organic initiatives.
-For now it is an example of some of the best bourbon SL-28 and SL-34 lots coming from this region!
+LYP intends to be part of encouraging local organic initiatives.
+This coffee is an example of some of the best bourbon SL-28 and SL-34 beans coming from this region!

-\[order/contact form at bottom]